l473n7dR34m/mac_crash_audit/README.md

 # macOS Crash Audit - Setup & Usage Guide

 ## Overview
-This script performs a comprehensive audit of your Mac for:
+This enhanced script performs a comprehensive audit of your Mac for:
 - System crashes and kernel panics
 - Hardware errors (disk, memory, SMC, T2 chip)
 - GPU crashes and graphics issues